Martin Schöner

-Dr Martin Schöner or Schönerus (died 1611), physician to James VI and I and Anne of Denmark.
+Dr Martin Schöner or Schönerus (died 1611) was a German physician to James VI and I and Anne of Denmark.

 Early years

 Schöner was born in Głogów in Lower Silesia, then a part of the Habsburg Empire, and was considered to be from Thuringia.
 He is said to have been a nephew of the German polymath Johannes Schöner.
 Some English sources render Martin's name as "Schoverus", in Scottish records the name appears as "Schoneir" and "Schonerz".
 He used the title "Dr", but the university where he studied has not been identified.

 Court physician in Scotland

 He became a physician to King James in 1581.
 On 22 July 1597 he was appointed "Master Medicinar" to Anne of Denmark, with a salary of £400 Scots, for a role he had performed for the previous three years, having been "ready day and night to attend upon that his office and service".

 Schöner was called to Falkland Palace on 1 August 1590, perhaps to see Anne of Denmark, who may have been pregnant and later miscarried.
 On 10 February 1594 he was appointed to attend Anne of Denmark at Stirling Castle, where she gave birth to Prince Henry, with the physician Gilbert Moncreiff, the surgeon Gilbert Primrose, and the apothecary Alexander Barclay.

 In September 1595 he attended John Maitland of Thirlestane, who had a "tertian fever".
 Maitland could not be made to sleep and his mind and body suffered.
 At first his opinion was that Maitland would not recover, and Jean Fleming, Lady Thirlestane summoned the minister Robert Bruce to Thirlestane Castle.
 Then Maitland's condition improved and Schöner wrote to court that he was past his danger.
 Maitland had a relapse and died on 3 October.

 Schöner and John Naysmyth attended the infant Princess Margaret at Dalkeith Palace in 1598, and the births of Prince Charles and Prince Robert at Dunfermline Palace with the midwife Jonet Kinloch, the apothecary Alexander Barclay, and the laundress Margaret Douchall.